jool2102/weatherProject/README.md

 My initial idea was spiked from the idea, that I have always felt that the weather report on your app in wintertime always read alot colder than how it really felt for me leaving my apartment.

 And I very much think this is the truth.
-And there is probably endless facts online that gives me the answer directly, but for me it would be interesting to see and learn how much it actually differs on a cold day, compared to a place a bit more rural but still in the Stockholm area
+There is probably endless sources online that explains why and how, but for me it would be interesting to see and learn how much it actually differs on a cold day, compared to a place more rural but still in the Stockholm area.

 ### Components:

-Initially I was going to use a physical Raspberry Pi with a temperature sensor to read temperature at my place, but I could not get a hand on one so I will use an emulator instead.
-This will ofcourse make the temperature comparison useless but the projet will still function as intended.
+Initially I was going to use a physical Raspberry Pi with a temperature sensor to read temperature at my place, but I could not get a hand on one, so I will use an emulator instead.
+This will ofcourse make the temperature comparison useless but the project will still function as intended.

 From the other point of view I am going to use the openweather API since I've heard good things about that service, that it is easier to work with rather than SMHI for example.